2013 Lexus ES Hybrid Performance

-Test drivers write that the 2013 Lexus ES 300h offers a comfort-tuned ride and fuel-efficient engine.
+Test drivers write that the brand-new 2013 Lexus ES 300h offers a comfort-tuned ride and a fuel-efficient engine.
 However, some reviewers say that the ES 300h could use more passing power, and that it lacks the composed handling that similarly-priced sport sedans offer.
-The ES 300h has Normal, Eco, Sport and EV (electric) drive modes, and one reviewer writes that Sport mode gave the ES 300h enjoyable steering and throttle response.
-However, another notes that transitions between gas and electric power are awkward in Eco mode.
+The ES 300h has Normal, Eco, Sport and EV (electric) drive modes, and one reviewer writes that Sport mode gives the ES 300h enjoyable steering and throttle response.
+Another notes that transitions between gas and electric power are awkward in Eco mode.

 - "True, the four-cylinder gas engine in the ES 300h can't match the ES 350's six for silkiness, but it's respectable.
 Overall, the hybrid simply comes off as the more modern and engaging machine." -- Motor Trend

 - "On the suburban roads and parkways where I drove the ES 300h, the car was responsive, especially when using the dash-mounted selector to dial in the more robust throttle and steering response of the Sport mode." -- The New York Times

 - "Transitions between the hybrid's electric motor and gasoline engine are very smooth, except when in ‘eco’ mode, in which the throttle response feels muted and the powertrain nervous." -- Kelley Blue Book

 - "In a world of sport sedans, the Lexus ES stands out, and not necessarily in a good way.
 While body motions are generally controlled on the highway, the car struggles when driven hard." -- MSN